FixelAlgorithmsTeam/fixel/_posts/2018-07-21-fixel-fft-wizard-1-ps.md

 ### Download

 You may [download Fixel FFT Wizard from our web store for free][06] (Pay as You Want).
 The user will be asked for email address in order to let him know about updates.
-If the user only download it as a one time one could user Temporary Email address.
+If the user only download it as a one time one could use Temporary Email address.

 ### Installation